What is psikat?

 • Available zoom levels: 1/1, 1/2, 1/3, 1/4, 1/6, 1/8, 1/12, 1/16, 1/24, 1/32, 1/48, 1/64, 1/96, 1/128

-• When notes can not be displayed in the current zoom level, a number indicating the zoom level required to display them is shown instead
+• When notes cannot be displayed at the current zoom level, a number indicating the required zoom level is shown instead

 Selection